-He would often throw money around in and out of the ring – buying drinks for entire bars, overtipping, and buying small items with $100 bills – in a bid to make the character seem more real.
-DiBiase would also invite fans (including a young Rob Van Dam and a then-unknown Linda McMahon) into the ring to perform humiliating acts, such as kissing his feet, in order to win some money.
+He would often throw money around in and out of the ring – buying drinks for entire bars, overtipping, and purchasing small items with $100 bills – in a bid to make the character seem more real.
+DiBiase would also invite fans (including a young Rob Van Dam and a then-unknown Linda McMahon) into the ring to perform humiliating acts, such as kissing his feet, to win some money.
 In one memorable skit, he invited a young boy onto a stage and told him if he bounced a ball 15 times in succession, he would pay him $500.
 After the 14th bounce, DiBiase kicked the ball away, sending the boy home without pay.
-Though in good guy fashion, according to DiBiase’s autobiography, everybody who wasn’t paid on-camera was paid off-camera.
+Though in “good guy” fashion, according to DiBiase’s autobiography, everybody who wasn’t paid on-camera was paid off-camera.
 He was the epitome of what Vince McMahon wanted to be had he been a wrestler.

 So were the wads of cash his character flashed around his own money?
 In an interview conducted by John Powel of SLAM!
 Sports, the Million Dollar Man explained:

 “That was [the WWF’s] money!
 I told Vince that I couldn’t possibly keep track of all this money.
-And he would always tell me: ‘Where the opportunity presents itself to get the gimmick over – do it.’
+And he would always tell me: ‘Where the opportunity presents itself to get the gimmick, overdo it.’
 In other words, if I walk into a bar and the situation’s right, I buy a round for the house.